radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

   * The Common Name RDN MUST NOT be used to identify a server.
   * Clients MAY use other attributes of the certificate to validate the server's identity, but they MUST NOT accept any certificate without validation.
   * Clients which also act as servers (i.e. proxies) may be susceptible to security issues when a ClientHello is mirrored back to themselves.
 More details on this issue are discussed in {{security_considerations}}.
-* RadSec servers validate the certificate of the RADIUS/(D)TLS client against a local database of acceptable clients.
+* RadSec servers validate the certificate of the RadSec client against a local database of acceptable clients.
   The database may enumerate acceptable clients either by IP address or by a name component in the certificate.
   * For clients configured by DNS name, the configured name is matched against the presented identifiers of any subjectAltName entry of type dNSName {{!RFC5280}}.
   * For clients configured by their source IP address, the configured IP address is matched against the presented identifiers of any subjectAltName entry of type iPAddress {{!RFC5280}}.